sarvan3527/ramp_up_python/README.md

 8. To view the results of IP address validations and ping tests stored in the "ip_address.txt" file, run the program and choose "No" when prompted.

+#         4th Task      ==================

+# Employee Details Generator with Threading

+This Python program demonstrates the use of generators and threading to generate employee details concurrently.
+It generates random employee details including employee ID, location, and salary.

+## Requirements

+- Python 3.x

+## Usage

+1. Open a terminal or command prompt.
+2. Navigate to the directory where the Python script is located.
+3. Run the script using the following command:

+4. Enter the desired number of employee details to generate.

+5. The program will generate and display employee details concurrently using threading.

+## Functionality

+1. The `generate_employee_details` function generates employee details using a generator.
+2. The generator yields employee ID, location, and salary for the specified number of employees.
+3. Random values are chosen for each employee detail using the `random` module.
+4. Threading is used to concurrently generate and display employee details.

+#      5th Task      ============

+5th Task

+# Multiple Producers and Consumers using Threads

+This Python program demonstrates the usage of multiple producers and consumers using threads.
+The program allows you to specify the number of producers and consumers, and it simulates their interactions through thread execution.

+## Requirements

+- Python 3.x

+## How to Run

+1. Open a terminal or command prompt.
+2. Navigate to the directory where the Python script is located.
+3. Run the script using the following command:

+4. Follow the on-screen prompts to enter the number of producers and consumers.

+## Example

+1. Enter the number of producers you want to perform.
+2. Enter the number of consumers you want to perform.

+The program will then simulate producers and consumers interactions using threads and display the output accordingly.

+# 6th Task      ===================

+6th Task

+# Shape Area Calculator

+This Python program demonstrates object-oriented programming concepts using inheritance and function overriding.
+It calculates the areas of different geometric shapes: square, triangle, and circle.

+## Requirements

+- Python 3.x

+## Usage

+1. Open a terminal or command prompt.
+2. Navigate to the directory where the Python script is located.
+3. Run the script using the following command:

+4. The program will calculate and display the area of a square, a triangle, and a circle based on the provided dimensions.

+## Shapes and Their Areas

+### Square

+- To calculate the area of a square, provide the side length.
+- Formula: area = side_length^2

+### Triangle

+- To calculate the area of a triangle, provide the base and height.
+- Formula: area = 0.5 * base * height

+### Circle

+- To calculate the area of a circle, provide the radius.
+- Formula: area = pi * radius^2